alexgutscher26/MonitorFlow/README.md

 ## To-Do Features

-Here are some planned features for PingPanda:
+Here are some planned features for MonitorFlow:

 - [✅] Complete User Authentication System using Clerk (Sign-up, Login, Session Management).
 - [✅] Basic Event Dashboard with a real-time feed of events.